build-on-aws/content/tutorials/navigating-amazon-eks/eks-cluster-load-balancer-ipv6/index.md

 ## Step 8: Create an Ingress Group

 In this section, we will update the existing Ingress object by introducing an Ingress Group.
-This is achieved by adding the ['group.name' annotation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/ingress/ingress_class/#specgroup) within the Ingress object's metadata.
+This is achieved by adding the [`group.name` annotation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/ingress/ingress_class/#specgroup) within the Ingress object's metadata.
 When this group name is consistently applied across different Ingress resources, the AWS Load Balancer Controller (LBC) identifies them as constituents of the same group, thereby managing them in unison.
 The advantage of this approach is that it allows for the consolidation of multiple Ingress resources under a single Application Load Balancer (ALB) instance.
 This not only streamlines the management of these resources but also optimizes the utilization of the ALB.
 By grouping them together through this annotation, you create a cohesive and efficient structure that simplifies the orchestration of your load balancing needs.

 1. Copy the entire sample below and run it in the terminal window of your Linux EC2 bastion host.

 ```bash
 cat <<EoF>updated-ingress-2048.yaml